 Employee recognition is also key to an engaged workforce, which is why Kudos is so awesome.
 This platform enables peer-to-peer recognition to drive employee appreciation and performance.
 Plus, it integrates with a number of tools you likely already use, making implementation a breeze.

 6. Writing Assistants for Remote Work

 AI-powered writing assistants are a growing trend—and for good reason.
-These tools can help small and large companies ensure that each of its employees is using the correct, brand-approved language when communicating both internally and externally.
-Not only can these apps ensure consistency company-wide, it can also instill confidence and autonomy among staff.
+These tools can help small and large companies ensure that each of their employees is using the correct, brand-approved language when communicating both internally and externally.
+Not only can these apps ensure consistency company-wide, but they can also instill confidence and autonomy among staff.
 A win-win all around!

 A favorite writing assistant of ours is Writer (go figure).
 In addition to driving brand standards across remote teams, it can also help automate content strategy, which could be a huge boon for marketing teams.
 Another excellent choice is Grammarly, which offers a premium plan for businesses.

 7. Time Zone Coordination for Remote Work

 For anyone who has to juggle multiple time zones when scheduling meetings for remote teams, the Every Time Zone website is a literal godsend.
 It can help you pinpoint and schedule available meeting times for all of your remote team members—regardless of how spread out they are.
 Plus, it’s free.